manuscriptmastr/web-components-workshop/README.md

-# Web Components Workshop

-## 1.1: A Tree Builds a Web Component (The Vanilla Edition)
+# 1.1: A Tree Builds a Web Component (The Vanilla Edition)

 ## :point_down: Start Here